tkareine/jekyll-minibundle-example/README.md

 # Jekyll Minibundle example site

-An example site using [Jekyll][Jekyll] with [Minibundle][JekyllMinibundle] plugin to fingerprint CSS and JavaScript assets.
-It's deployed to
+An example site using [Jekyll] with [Minibundle][JekyllMinibundle] plugin to fingerprint CSS and JavaScript assets.
+It's deployed to [GitHub pages][JekyllMinibundleExampleDeployment].
-[GitHub pages][JekyllMinibundleExampleDeployment].

-[Sass][Sass] compiles stylesheets written in SCSS syntax into a single CSS output file.
+[Sass] compiles stylesheets written in SCSS syntax into a single CSS output file.
 Minibundle includes the output file with `ministamp` Liquid tag into the generated site.
 See `_includes/index/head.html`.
 This demonstrates how to include the output of an external tool handling asset compiling, bundling and minifying into Jekyll.
-The same mechanism works with JavaScript compilation tools, such as [Browserify][Browserify] and [webpack][webpack], too.
+The same mechanism works with JavaScript compilation tools, such as [Browserify] and [webpack], too.

 The JavaScript sources in this example demonstrate how to use Minibundle's `minibundle` Liquid block to feed JavaScript source files